 Location: Römerberg, Paulsplatz, Mainkai, Hauptwache and Friedrich-Stoltze-Platz

 Guided German/English (bilingual) walking tours are available Saturdays and Sundays at 11:30 a.m. and 1:30 p.m.
-Adult tickets are 14 euros each, but discounted family tickets are available.
+Adult tickets are 14 euros each, but discounted family/student tickets are available.

-Package deals are available through the Frankfurt Tourism office that include an overnight stay in a local hotel with breakfast, vouchers for food and drinks at the market, and a two-day Frankfurt Card for 71 euros person.
+Package deals are available through the Frankfurt Tourism office that includes an overnight stay in a local hotel with breakfast, vouchers for food and drinks at the market, and a two-day Frankfurt Card for 77 euros person.

 Beyond the market: Get an overview of the city with a tour on a sightseeing bus.
 The Kaisersaal or Emporer's Hall is an ornate 17th-century building with 52 detailed oil paintings, and the Museum Embankment features more than 60 museums for art, history and science.

 Set in the town’s old quarter, the 120 stalls at the Rüdesheim market represent 20 different countries and their holiday foods and traditions.
 You’ll find anything — from locally distilled Ansbach Uralt brandy and Mongolian woolen goods to reindeer antler wine stoppers from Finland.
 A parade celebrating St. Thomas is scheduled for Dec.
 20 at 6:30 p.m. — it is a lovely, joyful event that you won't want to miss.

 Helpful hints: Several parking lots are open and charge by the hour; however, due to construction and traffic, arrival by train or ferry is recommended.

 Beyond the market: There are several Rhine River cruises scheduled during the holiday season, enabling you to see the valley's castles and ruins while drinking Glühwein.
 You can also take a cable car up the vineyards for panoramic views.